-"When we get a great employee, we want to keep them where they are because they are so productive, despite it likely not being in their best interest long-term.
-Try to look at things from their perspective and mold the position you have for them into something that they can continue to grow into.
+"When we get a great employee, we want to keep them where they are because they are so productive, despite it likely not being in their best interest [over the] long term.
+Try to look at things from their perspective, and mold the position you have for them into something that they can continue to grow into.
 If they've stopped learning and developing, they won't stay with you for very long.
-Sometimes you can support their growth within your company, and sometimes the next logical step is for them to move on to another opportunity." -- Evan Carmichael, founder of Evancarmichael.com, which provides expert business advice to entrepreneurs.
+Sometimes, you can support their growth within your company, and sometimes, the next logical step is for them to move on to another opportunity." – Evan Carmichael, founder, Evancarmichael.com

 "Self-mastery is about knowing who you are as a leader, what your personal vision is for yourself and your life, and what your own leadership style is.
 A good leader needs to understand his or her own performance dynamics before making demands on others.
-Mastering your own sense of self and knowing how you best use your own mental energy, as well as your own strengths and weaknesses, helps you be a more thoughtful and aware leader." -- Jeri Denniston, certified strategic management professional for the Haines Centre for Strategic Management.
+Mastering your own sense of self and knowing how you best use your own mental energy, as well as your own strengths and weaknesses, helps you be a more thoughtful and aware leader." – Jeri Denniston, certified strategic management professional, Haines Centre for Strategic Management

 You are candid.

-"Great bosses give feedback.
-The good, the bad and the ugly.
+"Great bosses give feedback — the good, the bad and the ugly.
 You know that spinach leaf that gets stuck in your teeth after lunch?
 Don't you want someone to tell you about it?
-Your direct reports want feedback, and it's crucial in making your team as productive as possible." -- Brad Karsh, president of JB Training Solutions.
+Your direct reports want feedback, and it's crucial in making your team as productive as possible." – Brad Karsh, president, JB Training Solutions

 You are a transformational leader.